 In teaching mathematics we aim to promote logical thinkers and independent problem solvers.
 Our curriculum ensures that all students have the opportunity to master the fundamental skills thoroughly and then builds on these skills throughout the year so that they gain a cumulative knowledge.
 This ensures that all students, with support and extra challenge where appropriate, are able to become more numerate and fluent in their skills, enabling them to apply knowledge rapidly and accurately.
 We want to develop students thinking so that they are analytical and organised.

 How do you know that you have a 'good' curriculum?

 Our curriculum allows all learners to develop their mathematical knowledge and skills, which they can then apply to other subjects when solving problems.
 We have a coherent curriculum in which new content draws on and makes links with the content that pupils have previously acquired.
 The curriculum is sequenced in such a way that students are given opportunities to develop fluency before moving onto their next stage of learning.
 Student voice shows that the majority of students like the challenge that they face in their mathematics lessons.

 How do you enrich your subject outside the classroom?

-We work closely with other faculties in the school to ensure that skills, knowledge and vocabulary are widely transferable and consistent.
+We work closely with other faculties to ensure that skills, knowledge and vocabulary are widely transferable and consistent.
 There are many extracurricular activities to promote a love of mathematics including Dragon's Den competitions, nationally organised events, UK Maths Challenges and university visits.
-Links to careers and using mathematics in real life are continually promoted.
+Links to Links to careers and using mathematics in real life are continually promoted.